 Members of your church are the first people you'll want to reach out to about your fundraiser, but they aren't the only people that can donate.
 If you truly want your fundraiser to be successful it's time to start reaching out to other people in your community.

 There are plenty of other churches and faith-based organizations that would be happy to help you raise money for a new building.
 Reach out to some you have ties with to see if they'd be willing to spread the word about your latest fundraiser.
-There may even be some sites or e-newsletters you can advertise on for a small fee.
+There may even be some sites or e-newsletters you can advertise your church on for a small fee.

 The local media can also be helpful when you're fundraising.
 Reach out to local reporters and news stations about the work you're doing.
 A blurb in the local paper or even a story on the nightly news can help motivate people to donate.